Understanding and Managing Prolapse After Birth

 The Link Between Prolapse and Pelvic Floor Dysfunction

 Depending on the prolapse stage, it will limit pelvic floor muscle function.
 In a stage 3 or greater prolapse, the organ has descended beyond the pelvic floor muscles.
 These are the stages that you can visibility see the prolapse.
-The organ is in a position which limited pelvic floor muscle contraction.
+As a result, the organ is in a position which limited pelvic floor muscle contraction.

 In any of these stages, pelvic floor muscle guarding occurs as a protective response.
 The tightness can contributing to pelvic pain, urinary leakage and possibly a greater prolapse.

-So… at this point you’re probably saying: All of this information is great, but how in the world do I know if I have a prolapse, especially if its still in the early stages?
+So… you might be wondering: All of this information is helpful, but how do I know if I have a postpartum prolapse, especially if in the early stages?

 Vaginal measure for postpartum prolapse